Hotman Paris Hutapea: Early life

-Hotman was born on 20 October 1959 in Laguboti village, North Sumatra.
+Hotman was born on 20 October 1959 in Laguboti, a village in Toba Regency, North Sumatra.
 He was the sixth of 10 children in a Protestant Batak family.
 His first name was taken from the Batak word hotma, which means 'steady'.
 His father ran an intercity bus company called Bintang Utara and often had to live away from home in the North Sumatran capital of Medan.
 His mother remained at Laguboti and encouraged the children to eat healthily, especially fish and papaya leaves, so they would develop high IQs.
 Eight of the 10 children became university graduates.

 Hotman had planned to study at Indonesia's prestigious Bandung Institute of Technology but failed to pass the entrance exam.
 He said he knew the answers but did not know how to fill in the answer sheet.
 Consequently, he applied to study law at Parahyangan Catholic University in Bandung, West Java.
 He said he had never dreamed of being a lawyer because he used to meet unemployed people with law degrees.
 Despite his initial lack of enthusiasm, Hotman enjoyed his studies and achieved high scores, becoming the Law Faculty's first student to complete the course in three and a half years.
 He graduated in 1981.

 Career

 After Hotman graduated from law school, one of his lecturer's friends advised him to approach the Jakarta law office of O.C.
 Kaligis.
-He took a bus to the office at a shop-house complex in Glodok area and applied for a job.
-Working for Kaligis, Hotman had his first experience of court.
+He took a bus to the office at a shop-house complex in the Glodok area and applied for a job.
+Working for Kaligis, Hotman had his first experience in court.
 "One time, O.C.
 Kaligis told me to come to East Jakarta District Court.
-Actually, it was just a regular court session.
+It was just a regular court session.
 However, since that first experience of a trial, this leg can’t keep still.
 It’s always shaking,” he said.
 Later in 1982, he briefly joined senior lawyer Adnan Buyung Nasution's firm Nasution Lubis Hadiputranto.

 Hotman was recruited by Bank Indonesia because of his high academic achievement.
 He quit after one year, later saying he realized he would never get rich there.

 In 1983, Hotman took a job with Makarim & Taira S, a firm specializing in international corporate law.
-Over 1987-1998, he did some work for the firm's Australian affiliate, Freehill, Hollingdale & Page.
+From 1987-1998, he did some work for the firm's Australian affiliate, Freehill, Hollingdale & Page.
 In 1998, he spoke out against foreign lawyers in Indonesia.
-He left Makarim & Taira S to set up on his own firm, Hotman Paris Hutapea & Partners in 1999.
+He left Makarim & Taira S to set up his firm, Hotman Paris Hutapea & Partners in 1999.
 His firm focuses on international finance litigation and dispute resolution.
 He became famous for helping Indonesian conglomerates write off foreign debt, often arguing their original arrangements were illegal under Indonesian law.